khouston6/build-lab/README.md

 # build-lab

-This is a project primarily to better learn Terraform, Ansible, and Azure DevOps.
+This is a project primarily to better learn Terraform / OpenTofu, Ansible, and Azure DevOps.
 Everythign is being run on a Windows 11 computer with WSL2 (Ubuntu 22.04) and Proxmox VE 8.2.4.

 Most of this part was borrowed from the wiki: https://pve.proxmox.com/wiki/Cloud-Init_Support